s1lv3r-website/astro-rewrite/src/blogposts/btrfs-on-luks-with-tpm2-unlock-in-arch.md

 First things first, I opened `/dev/nvme0n1` with `fdisk`.
 Since the BTRFS data has been shrunk to 500G already, I can shrink the partition to match and create a new partition following it for the new installation.
 Once this has been configured as a linux root partition, I write and close `fdisk`.

 After setting up the partition, I configure it with `crypttab`.
-I pre-generated a passphrase to use with Bitwarden's [passphrase generator](https://bitwarden.com/passphrase-generator/#passphrase-generator), and input that here when prompted.
+I pre-generated a passphrase to use through Bitwarden's [passphrase generator](https://bitwarden.com/passphrase-generator/#passphrase-generator), and input that when prompted:

 ```sh
 cryptsetup luksFormat \